Walworth, County Durham: Walworth Castle

-The central feature of the village, and its landmark for miles, is its very large, 16th-century mansion house built in the style of a medieval castle, which is now a hotel.
+The central feature of the village (and its only landmark for miles) is the very large, 16th-century mansion house built in the style of a medieval castle, which is now a hotel.
 It is a Grade 1 listed building, probably built by Thomas Holt in around 1600 for Thomas Jennison.
 It may be that earthworks and cropmarks in Walworth Park in the castle grounds signify a lost settlement associated with the one at North Farm.
+Several of the buildings around the castle have historical relevance to the site, as many former employees (such as a groundskeeper recorded in a census from the 1800s) were housed in these cottages as part of their employment.
+While it is unknown whether the castle was officially used for defence, the gunloops on the outside suggest it was potentially at least a fortified mansion by the 16th-century.